A conversation about music, career and timeouts with singer Beth Ditto.

 So I try as much as possible to keep the feeling of home with me on the road.

 You performed at the me Convention.
-One of the main topics of this event was the question how advanced digitalization influences our daily life.
+One of the main topics of this event was the question how advanced digitalisation influences our daily life.
 What are your feelings on this subject?

 I’m probably the wrong person to ask.
 I love Instagram but can barely understand twitter.
 I have an ancient Yahoo email address.
 I’m mainly interested in delivery apps and streaming The Office.
 I do love how the internet creates new communities of protest, I think that’s going to be critical in these politically tense times.